 SET/ME/BT/C108.
-ENGINEERING GRAPHICS AND WORKSHOP PRACTICE Course Objective The Engineering Graphics course aims at the following educational objectives: Comprehend general projection theory, with emphasis on orthographic projection to represend dimensional objects in two-dimensional views (principal, auxiliary, sections).
-Dimension and two-dimensional engineering drawings.
-The application of industry standards and best properties applied in engineering graphics.
-Emphasize freehand sketching to aid in the visualization pro- to efficiently communicate ideas graphically. annotate practices Course Outcomes Student should be able to: Sketch engineering objects, lettering and dimensioning by freehand.
-Create geometric constructions; drawing parallel and perpendicular lines, and to construct arcs, tangencies, and irregular curves.
-Apply orthographic projection method to obtain: Multiview, auxiliary view and section vie object. ew of an Module Name Content No. of Hrs.
+ENGINEERING GRAPHICS AND WORKSHOP PRACTICE Course Objective The Engineering Graphics course aims at the following educational objectives: Comprehend general projection theory, with emphasis on orthographic projection to represent three-dimensional objects in two-dimensional views (principal, auxiliary, sections).
+Dimension and annotate two-dimensional engineering drawings.
+The application of industry standards and best practices applied in engineering graphics.
+Emphasize freehand sketching to aid in the visualization process and to efficiently communicate ideas graphically.
+Course Outcomes Student should be able to: 1.
+Sketch engineering objects, lettering and dimensioning by freehand.
+2. Create geometric constructions; drawing parallel and perpendicular lines, and to construct circles, arcs, tangencies, and irregular curves.
+3. Apply orthographic projection method to obtain: Multiview, auxiliary view and section view of an object.
+Module Name Content No. of Hrs.
 Introduction to Engineering Graphics & Projection of Points Drawing instruments and their use, Different types of lines, Lettering & dimensioning Familiarization with current Indian Standard Code of Practice for Engineering Drawing.
 Scales, Plain scales, Diagonal scales, Vernier scales.
 First angle and third angle projections Projection of points in different coordinates, Projections of lines inclined to one of the reference planes.
 08 Projections of lines and planes Projections of lines inclined to both the planes, True lengths of the lines and their angles of inclination with the reference planes, Traces of lines.
 Projection of plane lamina of geometric shapes inclined to one of the reference planes, inclined to both the planes, Traces of planes.
 Projections on auxiliary planes.
 08 Projections of polyhedral and solids Projections of polyhedral and solids of revolution, projection of solids with axis parallel to one of the planes and parallel or perpendicular to the other plane, Projections with the axis inclined to one of the planes.
 08 Orthographic Projection Concept of orthographic projection, Rules of Drawing orthographic projection, Conversion of pictorial views into orthographic projection, Drawing of orthographic projection of Machine components.
 08 Carpentry, Fitting and Black smithy Minimum two experiments from Carpentry, Fitting and Black smithy.
 And Development of jobs carried out and soldering, Black Smithy, House Wiring, Foundry (Molding only), Plumbing.
 08 Welding & Machining Practice of minimum two experiments of welding joints.
 Overview of Lathe, Shaper, Milling and Drilling machine.
 Perform one job on each machine.
-08 Total No. of Hours 48 Textbooks Bhatt N. D, Elementary Engineering Drawing, Charotar Publishing House, Anand, 2002.
+08 Textbooks Total No. of Hours 1.
+Bhatt N. D, Elementary Engineering Drawing, Charotar Publishing House, Anand, 2002.
+2. Elements of Workshop Tachnology Vol. 1 by Harra Chaudhary.
+48 References Bliatt N. D, Elementary Engineering Drawing, Charlotar Publishing House, Ahand, 2002.
 Elements of Workshop Technology Vol-1 by Hazra Chaudhary.
-References Narayana K L & Kannaiah P, Engineering Graphics, Tata McGraw Hill, New Delhi, 1992.
-Luzadder W J, Fundamentals of Engineering Drawing, Prentice Hall of India, New Delhi, 20 Thomas E French & Charkes J V, Engineering Drawing & Graphing Technology, McGraw Book Co, New York, 1993.
+Narayana K L & Kannaiah P, Engineering Graphics, Tata McGraw Hill, New Delhi, 1992.
+Luzadder W J, Fundamentals of Engineering Drawing, Prentice Hall of India, New Delhi, 2001.
+Thomas E French & Charkes J V, Engineering Drawing & Graphing Technology, McGraw Hill Book Co, New York, 1993.
 Venugopal K, Engineering Drawing & Graphics, New Age International Pvt.
-Ltd., New Del Workshop Technology, Raghubanshi.
-Hill
+Ltd., New Delhi, 1994.
+Workshop Technology, Raghubanshi.